-2.4 Categories of Service Recipient
+Categories of Service Recipient

 A service recipient is the consumer of service activities of one or more functional centres of the health service organization.
-Service recipients include individuals (e.g. inpatients, residents, clients), their significant others and others as defined by the health service organization.
+Service recipients include individuals (e.g. inpatients, residents, client hospital), their significant others and others as defined by the health service organization.